 1.18.
 This Safety Guide consists of nine sections and one annex.
 Sections 2 and 3 provide recommendations on the management system for a research reactor as it relates to core management and fuel handling, and on the core management programme, respectively.
 Section 4 provides recommendations on best practices relating to the main aspects of the handling and storage of fresh fuel.
 Section 5 provides recommendations on refuelling activities.
 Section 6 provides recommendations on aspects of the handling, storage and inspection of irradiated fuel.
-Section 7 provides recommendations on the handling and storage of core components, in particular, those that have been irradiated.
+Section 7 provides recommendations on the handling and storage of core components, in particular those that have been irradiated.
 Section 8 provides recommendations on the preparatory arrangements for the dispatch of fuel assemblies from the site.
-Section 9 provides recommendations on general aspects of documentation.

-1.19.
-The Annex briefly presents the reasons for core management for research reactors.
+Section 9 provides recommendations on general aspects of documentation for core management and fuel handling.
+The Annex briefly presents the reasons to undertake core management at research reactors.